SHE’S BRINGING SEXY BACK | Michelle “Jersey” Maniscalco

-HOTTIE HEELS – This New Jersey born Dancer, Actress, Fitness Guru and Entrepreneur has been trailblazing the screen, the lounges and the dance studios.
+HOTTIE HEELS – This New Jersey-born Dancer, Actress, Fitness Guru, and Entrepreneur Michelle Maniscalco has been trailblazing the screen, the lounges and the dance studios.

 BY: CECILE ANTHONY-BRYAN

 “I did not choose this path, it chose me.”

 She’s so “Jersey” best describes Michelle “Jersey” Maniscalco.
 Michelle was born and raised in Runnemede, New Jersey and started her professional career as an NFL Cheerleader for the Philadelphia Eagles.
 In 2003, she landed a top spot on MTV’s first reality dance competition show “The Wade Robson Project”, as the only female left standing.
 When the show ended, she wasted no time packing her belongings from her NJ home and trailblazing her way to the West Coast.

 Michelle was one of the first cast members to open the Las Vegas Pussycat Dolls Lounge in Caesar’s Palace at Pure Nightclub.
 Thereafter, she returned to the audition circuit and became one of the stars from MTV’s hit series “Dance Life”, produced by Jennifer Lopez.
 The show traced several months of her career when she performed alongside artists like Ashlee Simpson, danced in a Sketchers Industrial, and booked a national Nike commercial.
 When “Dance Life” ended, Michelle joined Rihanna on a world tour and danced with a plethora of huge artists such as Jennifer Lopez, Beyonce, Shakira, and Pitbull.
 She also joined Robin Antin’s Pussycat Dolls Burlesque Revue, where she was a staple in the line-up for years.